-Manufacturing Production in the United States averaged 3.67 percent from 1920 until 2020, reaching an all time high of 67.90 percent in July of 1933 and a record low of -39.40 percent in February of 1946.
+Manufacturing Production in the United States averaged 3.66 percent from 1920 until 2021, reaching an all time high of 67.90 percent in July of 1933 and a record low of -39.40 percent in February of 1946.
 This page provides the latest reported value for - United States Manufacturing Production - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Manufacturing Production - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.
+United States Manufacturing Production - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

-Manufacturing Production in the United States is expected to be -1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing Production in the United States to stand at 1.90 in 12 months time.
-In the long-term, the United States Manufacturing Production is projected to trend around 0.70 percent in 2021, according to our econometric models.
+Manufacturing Production in the United States is expected to be 2.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Manufacturing Production in the United States to stand at 0.70 in 12 months time.
+In the long-term, the United States Manufacturing Production is projected to trend around 0.70 percent in 2022, according to our econometric models.